Jeremy Till: Academic career

 Till started his teaching career at what was then Kingston Polytechnic in 1986.
 He moved to the Bartlett School of Architecture, University College London in 1990, soon after the appointment of Peter Cook as the School's Head.
 While at the Bartlett, Till was undergraduate course director, Diploma studio teacher and sub-Dean of the Faculty.
 In 1999, he was appointed as Head of the School of Architecture and Professor of Architecture at the University of Sheffield.
 Under his direction, the School gained a reputation for the social and political basis of its teaching and research.
 In 2008 he was appointed Dean of Architecture and the Built Environment at the University of Westminster.
-He was appointed as Head of Central Saint Martins and Pro Vice-Chancellor of the University of the Arts London in 2012, and held that position until September 2012.
+He was appointed as Head of Central Saint Martins and Pro Vice-Chancellor of the University of the Arts London in 2012, and held that position until September 2022.
 He was appointed the University Lead on Climate Emergency in 2018.
-He is now Professor of Architecture at the University of the Arts London.
+He is now an Emeritus Professor of Architecture at the University of the Arts London.
 He has sat on a range of national committees including as a panel member for the 2008 Research Assessment Exercise and the 2014 Research Excellence Framework.
 He was a member of the RIBA Education and Research Committees in the 2000s.

 Research and writing

 Till's research and writing has concentrated on the social and political aspects of architecture and the built environment.
 Stephen Moss writes in the Guardian that, "the appeal of Till's thinking is that he starts with people rather than structures, and asks us not to venerate buildings but to occupy them."
 His best known book is Architecture Depends, which was widely reviewed, and praised by the Times Higher as "a brave, enjoyable, affirming and important book."
 Other books include Flexible Housing (written with Tatjana Schneider) and Spatial Agency (written with Nishat Awan and Tatjana Schneider) All three of these books were awarded the RIBA President's Award for Outstanding University-based research, making Till the only person to have received this international honour three times.
 In addition to these books, Till has written numerous articles, which are collected together on his own website.
-From 2010-2013 he ran a large research project on issues of scarcity and creativity in the built environment, funded by HERA (Humanities in the European Research Area).
-From 2021 he lead, again with Tatjana Schneider, a research project funded by AHRC and DFG entitled 'Architecture after Architecture: spatial practice in the face of the climate emergency.
+From 2010 to 2013 he ran a large research project on issues of scarcity and creativity in the built environment, funded by HERA (Humanities in the European Research Area).
+From 2021 he led, again with Tatjana Schneider, a research project funded by AHRC and DFG entitled 'Architecture after Architecture: spatial practice in the face of the climate emergency.
 For this project, he is part of the research collective MOULD It has been commented that his privileged Eton and Cambridge background is at odds with his later left-wing political views.